 CAPABILITY · OPS & BACK-OFFICE

 Reads your inbox, labels and prioritizes threads, drafts replies in your voice for review, and unsubscribes from noise.
-Works as a daily digest or continuous background process.
+Works as a daily digest or a continuous background process.
 Owner approves before anything sends.

 Use cases